BT616/BT616/README.md

 -🏄‍♂️ Brandon Turner
 -  👋 Hi, I’m @BT616
 - 👀 I’m interested in gaming, keyboards, hitting the gym and learning everything I can about this programming world.
-- 🌱 I’m currently trying to expand my knowledge in React.
+- 🌱 I’m currently expanding my knowledge in ReactJS.

 - 📫 Reach me on LinkedIn: https://www.linkedin.com/in/brandonwturnerprofile/